STA198F2021/website/content/home/syllabus.md

 These will be held on Mondays, and they will not be recorded unless requested in advance.
 We expect that you show up to the workshop session you've been assigned to weekly.
 During these sessions you will work in teams on computing lab exercises and you will finish the exercises after the workshop and turn in your lab reports by Wednesday 4pm UK.
 Labs will be submitted as GitHub repositories and teams with the lowest score for each student will be dropped.

-A frequently asked questions "What happens if I can't make it to a lab one week because I'm sick or have another obligation at that time?"
-Answers below:
+A frequently asked question: "What happens if I can't make it to class or a lab one week because I'm sick or have another obligation at that time?"
+Answer below:

 - First, if you have another obligation every week at the time of your lab, you should change into another lab.
 If you can't make any of the lab times, you should drop this class.
 - Chances are you asked this question because you're only missing one or two workshops throughout the semester: